msquared-au/docker-tutorial/README.md

     * When you access app2, you should see activity in the proxy container and the app2 container
 1. When you're finished testing, shut down each nginx container with `^C`

+### Notes

+* There is no need to expose each app (note the lack of "-p" option when running the apps; only the proxy needs a "-p" option)
+* The proxy instance connects to the app instances via the proxy network we set up earlier
+* The proxy instance can see the other instances and connect to them via their names
+* The proxy instance's configuration file uses the names of the other instances to connect to them

 ### Troubleshooting information

 * nginx's configuration is at /etc/nginx